AdityaDargan/AdityaDargan/README.md

 - 👋 Hi, I’m @AdityaDargan
-- 👀 I’m interested in Game Development, Android Development, AI and ML .
+- 👀 Interested in Game Development, Blockchain Development, and webD.
-- 🌱 I’m currently learning DSA in c++, 3-D development .
+- 🌱 I’m currently learning DSA in c++, 3-D development, Blockchain Development.
-- 💞️ I’m looking to collaborate on making games or interesting AI and ML projects
+- 💞️ I’m looking to collaborate on making games or any kind of project that excites me.
 - 📫 How to reach me - you can contact me on LinkedIn - www.linkedin.com/in/aditya-dargan-ad2912

 <!---